High court agrees to hear NCAA athlete compensation case

 The case will be argued in 2021 with a decision expected before the end of June.

-The high court's action comes after a three-judge panel of the 9th U.S. Circuit Court of Appeals ruled in May.
+The high court's decision to hear the case comes after a three-judge panel of the 9th U.S. Circuit Court of Appeals ruled in May.
 The panel upheld a lower court ruling barring the NCAA from capping education-related compensation and benefits for student-athletes in Division I football and basketball programs.
 Division I conferences can still independently set their own rules.

+Donald Remy, the NCAA’s chief legal officer, said in a statement that the NCAA is pleased the court will review the case.
+“The NCAA and its members continue to believe that college campuses should be able to improve the student-athlete experience without facing never-ending litigation regarding these changes,” Remy said.

 In August, Justice Elena Kagan had denied the NCAA’s request to put lower court rulings in favor of the student-athletes on hold at least temporarily while the NCAA formally petitioned the Supreme Court to take up the case.